-- Phase I and Phase II Environmental Site Assessments and Baseline Environmental Assessments (BEAs).
+- Activities that are exempt and can take place prior to or without the approval to use state taxes including: Phase I and Phase II Environmental Site Assessments and Baseline Environmental Assessments (BEAs)

-- Asbestos, mold, lead, hazardous materials, and pre-demolition surveys.
+- Asbestos, mold, and lead surveys; hazardous materials and pre-demolition surveys

 Below is a list of selected documents designed to be quick references for the most common tax increment financing questions.
 If you can't find what you're looking for or have additional questions, please contact your brownfield redevelopment coordinator.